 ChexSystems’ client banks report derogatory information involving checking and savings accounts, such as details on overdrafts and bounced checks.
 In return, the banks receive ChexSystems reports on consumers who apply to open a new account.
 The information helps banks reduce risk by identifying customers who’ve mismanaged deposit accounts in the past.

 ChexSystems assigns consumers a score called the ChexSystems Consumer Score, which ranges from 100 to 899.
 The higher your score, the lower your risk and the better chance you have of your account application being approved.

-Banking options are available for those who want to avoid a ChexSystems screening.
+Finding the best type of bank for you is important, and banking options are available for those who want to avoid a ChexSystems screening.
 For example, Chime is a second-chance banking option that does not use ChexSystems.
 Chime itself is technically not a bank, but it does offer a bank account with an attached debit card and a mobile banking app.
 Chime’s banking services are provided by The Bancorp Bank and Stride Bank, both of which are insured by the Federal Deposit Insurance Corp.
 Consumers can also consider a number of financial institutions that do not use ChexSystems.

 By this point, you might be frightened and scrambling to remember if you’ve ever bounced a check or overdrawn a deposit account.
 No need to overthink or dig through old bank reports — you are entitled to receive a free copy of your annual report under the Fair and Accurate Credit Transactions Act.

 It is important to note that ChexSystems may access, store and use the identifying information in your request to whatever extent the law allows, so read the fine print before you order your report.